MilenTecle/random-destination/README.md

 - ### The Landing Page
-- Welcome text and image of airplane using ASCII
+- Welcome text and image of airplane using ASCII with a background image of a city.

   ![Logo](images/readme-images/logo.PNG)